People give a lot of reasons why they don’t go to church

 See other posts by Tim (Bio below)

 Tim is the senior editor for the ABC Voices blog.
-He also an editor for Apologetics315.
-He is the director of the Michigan Apologetics Network and is the chapter director of Ratio Christi, an apologetics ministry, at Grand Valley State University.
-Tim, his wife Alexandra, and children MaryKate, Oliver, and Sunny attend Allendale Baptist Church where Tim also works as an administrative assistant.
+He is the director of the Michigan Apologetics Network and is the chapter director of Ratio Christi at Grand Valley State University.
+Tim and his family are members at Allendale Baptist Church where Tim also serves as an Assistant Pastor.
 Anyone who meets Tim easily remembers him as the tallest Filipino they've ever met.